 Spring (3) Prerequisite: ARTH 251.
-(Not offered 2008-2009)

 Religion and art in Islam following the Mongol invasions and contact with the Far East.
 The course includes architecture, painting, ceramics, and decorative art of the Muslim renaissance, the sumptuous arts of the 16th and 17th centuries, and their decline.